SAC: Neural Speech Codec with Semantic-Acoustic Dual-Stream Quantization: Experimental Results and Discussions

 In terms of speech disentanglement, we compare SAC with another semantic–acoustic decoupled codec, SemantiCodec, under the \textit{semantic-only} reconstruction pattern, where acoustic features are masked out and only the semantic stream is used for decoding.
 As shown in Table~\ref{tab:disentanglement}, SAC achieves a WER of 3.99, far lower than SemantiCodec’s 30.67.
 This demonstrates that SAC’s semantic stream effectively preserves linguistic content with minimal interference from acoustic representations during decoding.
 We further evaluate SIM and mean similarity (MSIM) for \textit{semantic-only} reconstructions.
 MSIM is computed as the average cosine similarity between speaker embeddings across all reconstructed utterances.
 Results show that SAC’s SIM is only 0.17, demonstrating a clean disentanglement of timbre information from the original audio.
 Meanwhile, its MSIM reaches 0.64, indicating that \textit{semantic-only} reconstructions converge toward a uniform timbre, with subjective listening revealing a consistent male bass voice.
 These findings highlight SAC’s superior timbre disentanglement and suggest potential speech applications such as speaker anonymization.

 As illustrated in Fig.~\ref{fig:mel_analysis}, we performed a visual analysis of SAC’s reconstruction capabilities across different paradigms.
-In the \textit{full} reconstruction setting, which follows SAC's basic reconstruction method using both semantic and acoustic tokens, the spectrogram preserves more high-frequency textures compared to the original, indicating reduced distortion in harmonic structures and formants.
+In the \textit{full} reconstruction setting, which follows SAC's basic reconstruction method using dual-stream tokens, the spectrogram preserves more high-frequency textures compared to the original, indicating reduced distortion in harmonic structures and formants.
 This observation also explains SAC’s strong performance on UTMOS, as the decoder effectively acts as a generator to enrich fine-grained acoustic detail.

 In contrast, the \textit{semantic-only} reconstruction lacks the speaker-specific fundamental frequencies and formants, yet retains clear semantic content.
 This demonstrates SAC’s ability to effectively separate and preserve the semantic features, while discarding speaker-dependent acoustic information.
 On the other hand, the \textit{acoustic-only} reconstruction retains well-defined fundamental frequencies and formants, but completely loses semantic content (The output is perceptually similar to noise, devoid of any meaningful information).
 This highlights SAC’s remarkable capacity to disentangle and independently process semantic and acoustic features, providing direct evidence of its robust disentanglement ability.
 Additional mel-spectrogram reconstruction analyses of other codec models are provided in Appendix~\ref{app:mel_compare}.